IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_objectlock_configuration.html.markdown

 ---

 # ibm_cos_bucket_objectlock_configuration
-Provides an  Object Lock configuration resource.This resource is used to configure a default retention period for objects placed in the specified bucket.To enable objectlock for a new bucket see [ibm_cos_bucket](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cos_bucket).
+Provides an  Object Lock configuration resource.
+This resource is used to configure a default retention period for objects placed in the specified bucket.
+To enable objectlock for a new bucket see [ibm_cos_bucket](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cos_bucket).